Skip to main content

 Meet them all: 2023 first-generation featured students

 In recognition of the annual First-Generation College Celebration on November 8, Boise State and the College of Education profiled five outstanding first-generation students.
 Programs that support first-generation students at Boise State are housed in the College of Education’s Center for Multicultural Educational Opportunities (CMEO).
-This year’s featured students are listed below, next to the program they’re involved in.
-Read about each of this year’s selection of first generation students in their profiles below.
+This year’s featured students are listed next to the program they’re involved in.
+Read about each of this year’s selection of first generation students in their respective profiles.

 • Monty Phipps-Gallegos, TRIO Rising Scholars